 Installation is relatively simple, but make sure that you remove the brackets and flip them so that the grill isn’t tilted towards the water.
 Overall, we were impressed by the brilliant design of the mounting and the quality of the grill.

-- Cuisinart Petit Grill has 145 square inches of...
+- Grill features 145 square inches of grilling...

 Boat Grill Buyer’s Guide